 When there’s evidence of ongoing substance, a formal intervention is necessary.
 The teen must be confronted about the effects their substance abuse has had on their family’s lives.
 If teens could become violent or storm out, families should consider asking professionals for help.

 There are a number of actions families should take before their intervention, including:

-- If you suspect that emotions will get out of hand, contact an interventionist for support.
+- If you suspect that emotions will get out of hand, contact an interventionist for support

-The end goal for intervention for substance use disorders is for teens to seek treatment.
+The end goal of intervention for substance use disorders is for teens to seek treatment.
 Setting the scene in an appropriate way is one of the best ways to ensure that this goal is achievable.

 Tips for How to Stage an Intervention for Teens

 Families who want to hold interventions on their own can follow some tips to succeed.
 It’s important that they review all of these tips before they start.
 It’s important to note that the first intervention may not resolve all of the issues.
 Sometimes, it takes several conversations and help from a teen intervention center.

 Before families talk to their teens, they need to have a goal in mind.
 Even if it’s a small goal, they need to know where to take the conversation.
 Do they want their teenagers to obey a curfew, stop binge drinking, or see a therapist?
 In any case, families should keep their expectations within reason.
 Achieving even the most minor goal is a triumph.

 Teenagers often aren’t happy when their families approach them about their behavior.
 They’re likely to lash out and accuse their family members of being nosy, lying, or fake.
 Because of that, preparing and practicing the talk is an important tip for how to stage an intervention for teens.

 Families need to know how they’ll deal with the accusations before they happen.
 They should even practice what they want to say and how they’ll say it.
 Asking a friend to listen to their statement can ensure that it’s clear without being judgmental.